GravityPDF/gravity-pdf-documentation/docs/v6/users/v5-to-v6-migration.md

 ### Removed Class Methods

-The following public class methods have been removed from Gravity PDF:
+The following public class methods have been removed from Gravity PDF and may affect developers who've used them in their custom code:

 ```text
 Controller_Settings::process_tool_tab_actions()